 Canadian Consumer Specialty Products Association

 Canadian Petroleum Products Institute

 The Government of Ontario

 Finally, the work of CPCHE would not be possible without the generous and ongoing in-kind support of the individual CPCHE partner organizations .

-Contact the Partnership Director if you would like to support the work of CPCHE.
+Contact the Executive Director if you would like to support the work of CPCHE.

 The Canadian Partnership for Children's Health and Environment (CPCHE) does not endorse or promote specific products, brands or for-profit entities.
 Editorial decisions about topics and information to be presented on this website are at the discretion of the website editor and the CPCHE Coordinating Committee and are not influenced in any way by funders or supporters.